cronvel/doormen/README.md

 <a name="optional-and-default-data"></a>
 # Optional and default data
-optional data should validate when null or undefined even if the type check would have failed.
+data should validate when null or undefined if the optional flag is set.

 ```js
 doormen.not( null , { type: 'string' } ) ;